annikalogarta/annikalogarta/README.md

 I'm a Computer Engineering student at the University of Waterloo.
 Proficient in C++, Java, and Python.
 Currently dabbling in hardware!

 In my free time I love taking photos and making latte art.
-Feel free to reach out 😁
+Feel free to reach out at alogarta@uwaterloo.ca 😁
 <!--
 **annikalogarta/annikalogarta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.